atthatmatt/bildaid-template/intenshion/README.md

 Insh reflects the way real work is messy (case mgmt) and only sometimes clarifies into repeating systems (process mgmt).

-Insh is designed to seek homeostasis.
+Insh seeks homeostasis.
 It will direct work to enact Noush's purpose, never for its own sake.

 Insh has no intrinsic purpose, it is a self-maintaining selectively-proactive extension of a person with a purpose.
 A person is anything that can fill the Noush role.

 ## System Orientation

 ### Noush
 Insh is a self-maintaining tool with no intrinsic purpose.
+The whole Insh system orients around Noush.
+All inter-Insh legitimacy is derived from Noush.

 Noush supplies purpose from outside Insh.
 Insh is a tool and Noush is the handle.

 It doesn't matter how many layers of systems separate a person from the Noush role.
-The whole Insh system orients around Noush.
+Noush should not be occupied by a collective.

 Noush is one-to-many.
 Observashions, Objecshions, Cashes, and Acshions are many-to-many.

 ### Polishy
-The Polishy hierarchy encodes intentions that delegate authority and shape action.
+The Polishy hierarchy encodes intentions that specify scope, delegate authority and shape action.

 ### Observashion
 Observashions are new information about Noush, Insh and/or the world.
-They vary from raw to cooked by how much processing and synthesis happened.
+They vary from raw to cooked by how much refinement and synthesis happened.

 ### Objecshion
 Objecshions arise when Observations justify action under current Polishy, including Polishy changes.